Your database export just finished. 10 million rows. 3.2GB JSON file.

 Key Takeaway:

 You don't need cloud APIs, Python expertise, or expensive ETL platforms.
-A properly architected browser-based converter can process 10 million rows at 537,000 rows per second—entirely client-side with zero uploads and complete privacy.
+A properly architected browser-based converter can process 10 million rows at 440,000 rows per second (CSV → JSONL, February 2026 Node harness benchmark)—entirely client-side with zero uploads and complete privacy.

 TL;DR

-This guide breaks down the architecture: streaming parsers, compiled row processors, zero-copy buffers, and Web Worker pipelines that make enterprise-grade performance possible without servers.
+This guide breaks down the architecture: streaming parsers, OPFS streaming output, two-pass JSON tokenization, and Web Worker pipelines that make enterprise-grade performance possible without servers.

 Quick 2-Minute Emergency Fix